Fade BG Image

 "I want to pay back the DP I borrowed from Rokuko."

 "You don't have to, you know.
-Kehma and I are partners, one in body and mind."
+You and I are partners, two halves of the same whole."

-"It's precisely because you're my important partner that I need to keep things clear.
-I don't want things getting weird and complicated."
+"Precisely because you're my important partner, I need to keep these things clear.
+I don't want it getting muddled and causing problems."

 "… If Kehma says so, then I guess we should keep things clear.
-Humph, can't be helped—you're my important partner, after all, so I don't want things getting complicated either!"
+Humph, can't be helped.
+You're my important partner, after all, so I wouldn't want things to get complicated either!"

-Rokuko looks rather pleased, grinning happily.
-After being alone for so many years, she must be happy to have me as a partner.
+Rokuko looks rather pleased, grinning from ear to ear.
+After being alone for so many years, having a partner like me must make her happy.

 Then I opened the menu and checked our DP.